For this unique year, here’s a list of “socially distanced” things to do in Houston.

-- Visit the trails at the Houston Arboretum.
+- Walk the trails at the Houston Arboretum.

 - Visit Memorial Park.
 Run or bike on the smooth trails or hike the more difficult trails.

-- Visit the Nature Discovery Center.
+- Stop by the Nature Discovery Center.
 Walk the trails and enjoy nature!

 - Visit Edith L. Moore Nature Sanctuary.
 It’s open all year, for free.

 - Visit a Texas State Park.

 - Explore Buffalo Bayou Park.
 Walk, run or bike through the trails.